UVADS/ds2001/programming_assignments/github/github_create_course_repo.md

 2) Clone the repo to your computer under your repo folder

-3) create a new folder: scripts
+3) Create a new folder: scripts

 4) Copy a python script to the scripts folder, and push to GitHub (recall you'll want to do `git add`, `git commit`, `git push`)